MOZA AB6 Flight Simulator

 The MOZA Cockpit software cannot detect my AB6.
 What should I do?

-●Listen for the connection sound: If Windows system sounds are enabled, you should hear the USB connection chime when the AB6 is recognized.
+• Listen for connection sound: If Windows sounds enabled, you should hear USB connection chime.

 Can the AB6 be switched to shifter mode?
 What functions are available in this mode?

 Yes.
-You can enable Shifter Mode in the MOZA Pit House software.
-Once enabled, you can choose between shifting modes and fine-tune the force feedback settings for a more realistic experience.
+Enable Shifter Mode in the MOZA Pit House software.
+Choose shifting modes and fine-tune force feedback settings for a more realistic experience.

 What are the buttons and sliders on the AB6 base used for?
 What can I assign them to?

-The AB6 features eight RGB-backlit customizable buttons that can be mapped to aircraft controls such as landing gear, external lights, or other functions.
+The AB6 features eight RGB-backlit customizable buttons for aircraft controls (landing gear, lights, etc.).

 What is the movement range of the AB6 base?
 Is it the same as the AB9?